-following control variables: age and the highest achieved education level (high school diploma, associate degree, or college degree) for each spouse, and the number of dependents (children under the age of 24 living at home with parents) in the household.
-Third, we drop any households in which at least one of the parents is above 62 years of age in 2001 (or 2002 if data does not exist for 2001) because we do not want to confound our results by retirement decisions.
-Fourth, we only use data on households who have adjusted gross income, as computed by TAXSIM, in the range of \$30,000 to \$110,000 in the base year (i.e., before filing the tax return on which the loss of the Child Tax Credit is realized).
+alternative specifications to our baseline results or in subsequent robustness tests).
+Second, we restrict attention only to households with at least two consecutive years of complete data on yearly income and information on the following control variables: age and the highest achieved education level (high school diploma, associate degree, or college degree) for each spouse, and the number of dependents (children under the age of 24 living at home with parents) in the household.
+Third, we drop any households in which at least one of the parents was above 62 years of age in 2001 (or 2002 if data does not exist for 2001), because we do not want to confound our results by retirement decisions.
+Fourth, we only use data on households who have adjusted gross income, as computed by TAXSIM, in the range of 30,000 to 110,000 in the base year (i.e., before filing the tax return on which the loss of the Child Tax Credit is realized).
 This is done in order to eliminate the phase-in and the phase-out ranges of the credit, in which the loss of the CTC does impact the MTR.
-However, this selection on base-year income may raise issues of endogenous selection in case some of the sample households had a child turn 17 in years 1999 or 2000, the first two years in which it was possible to lose the credit.30 As a result, we finally drop households who had at least one child turn 17 in 1999 or 2000 to mitigate this problem.
+However, this selection on base-year income may raise issues of endogenous selection in case some of the sample households had a child turn 17 in 1999 or 2000, the first two years in which it was possible to lose the credit.
+As a result, we finally drop households in which at least one child turned 17 in 1999 or 2000 to mitigate this problem.

 These restrictions significantly reduce the universe of the remaining data.
-Depending on the specification, our sample sizes run from as small as 57 observations in the one-month sample to as large as 883 in the 12-month sample.
-Moreover, a number of robustness tests contain other distinct subsamples of the data generally containing around 500 observations.
+Depending on the specification, our sample sizes range from as small as 57 observations in the one-month sample to as large as 883 in the 12-month sample.
+Moreover, a number of robustness tests contain other distinct subsamples of the data, generally around 500 observations.
 Panel A of Table 1 presents the means of the demographic control variables and labor income for the treatment and the control groups for the baseline six-month subsample.
 Results of standard t-tests show that the equality of means of control variables between these two groups cannot be rejected at any conventional level of significance for any of the variables.
 As a result, if there is a difference in the growth rate of labor income between the two groups, it does not appear to be driven by heterogeneity in observable demographic characteristics.